mozilla-iam/auth0-custom-lock/README.md

 It shouldn't be necessary to deploy code manually, as you can tag an old commit with a new tag to rebuild.

-If you do need to deploy manually, you can install [act](https://github.com/nektos/act), and run `act --secret-file config/secrets`.
-You'll need to set your secrets file to contain the following environmental
+If you do need to deploy manually, you can install [act](https://github.com/nektos/act), and run `act --secret-file config/secrets.dev -j dev-build-and-deploy` or `act --secret-file config/secrets.prod -j prod-build-and-deploy`.

-variables:
+You'll also need to set your secrets file to contain the following environmental variables:

 ```
 DEVELOPMENT_AWS_ACCESS_KEY_ID=...